 The aim of MBO is to align targets with the organization’s objectives, and team members earn based on how effectively they complete the goals defined in their individual MBO program.

-Each employee's MBO plan should clearly define their tasks and workflows, and ensure that these goals are emphasized from day one.
+Each employee's MBO plan should clearly define their tasks, workflows, and the role they play in various sales channels examples, ensuring that these goals are emphasized from day one.

-While MBO looks perfect on paper, its performance has been skewed.
-A weakness pointed out by many critics is that this style of management places more focus on the setting of goals to attain objectives, but fails to provide a systematic plan to do so.
+While MBO looks perfect on paper, its performance has been skewed, particularly in relation to sales compensation plans.
+A weakness pointed out by many critics is that this management style tends to emphasize goal-setting for objectives but often lacks a comprehensive sales compensation plan to effectively align incentives or a clear playbook for sales team.

 Prominent critics of the theory, such as W. Edwards Deming, argue that ‘setting particular goals like production targets leads workers to meet those targets by any means necessary, including shortcuts that result in poor quality.’